New here? Start with the complete side hustle guide →

 The standard advice is 3–5 pin designs per blog post, and it’s good advice.
 Here’s why.

-Each pin design is a separate opportunity to appear in search results.
+Each design is a separate chance to show up in search.
 Different designs appeal to different readers.
-A pin with a bold text-heavy design might outperform a lifestyle image pin for the same post — or vice versa.
+A bold, text-heavy pin might beat a soft lifestyle-image pin for the same post — or the other way around.
 You won’t know until you test.

-Creating multiple designs also gives you content to schedule over a longer period.
-One blog post with five pin designs can generate two weeks of Pinterest content if you space them out properly.
+Multiple designs also give you more to schedule over a longer stretch.
+One blog post with five pin designs can fill two weeks of Pinterest content if you space them out.

 Keep the destination URL the same.
 Everything else can vary.